jaspertc-cheanue/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can lead to unnecessary complexity and potential bugs.
 It's better to write clear, simple code first and optimize only when profiling indicates a bottleneck.

+# 2023-12-21
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems tend to be more prone to bugs and harder to maintain.
+Always strive to write clean, concise, and readable code.
+Refactor and eliminate unnecessary complexity whenever possible.
+Remember, tomorrow's you or another developer will thank today's you for making the codebase easier to understand and work with."